Getting the Most Out of Your Studies Weekly Account

 English Language Learners make up a large population of our nation’s schools.
 According to the National Center for Education Statistics, Spanish is the primary language spoken at home for 3.7 million students in grades K-12 throughout the United States.

 For some states, online reading sections and assessments are available in Spanish.
-In every state, you can help your ELLs with language acquisition by using the English and Spanish Leveled Readers found in the resources at the bottom of every article.
+For all states, teachers can support ELLs using Leveled Readers in the Training and Resources section.

 All of these options can help you cater to your students’ unique personalities and learning styles.